jphmrst/PLC/README.md

 report issues completing their installations.
 If you are working on a Windows computer, you should consider running a linux system via a virtual machine within Windows, and install Agda there.
-[Virtual Box](https://www.virtualbox.org/) is a fairly simple and open-source solution which runs on both Windows and Macintosh hosts.
+[Virtual Box][virtualbox] is a fairly simple and open-source solution which runs on both Windows and Macintosh hosts.

 Note that on many computers, hardware virtualization is disabled by default.
 If this is the case on your computer, the virtual machine